au-cru/main/CONTRIBUTING.md

     - [Other Ways to Get Involved](#other-ways-to-get-involved)

 -----

-# About UofT Coders
+# About AUOC

-The UofT Coders group was formed to share and learn about coding techniques and best practices for computing and analysis in research.
-We hold weekly sessions in the format of code-alongs, coworking sessions or journal clubs/discussions.
+The AUOC group was formed to share and learn about coding techniques and best practices for computing and analysis in research.
+We hold frequent sessions in the format of mainly short code-alongs, but also longer workshops.
-To see our previous and upcoming events, you can visit our [Events repo](https://github.com/UofTCoders/Events/issues).
+To see our previous and upcoming events, you can visit our [Events repo](https://github.com/au-oc/Events/issues).
-To learn more about our group, you can read our [constitution](https://github.com/UofTCoders/council/blob/master/Constitution.md).

 ## Code of Conduct

-We adhere to a [Code of Conduct](https://github.com/UofTCoders/studyGroup/blob/gh-pages/codeOfConduct.md) and by participating, you agree to also uphold this code.
-Please report any unacceptable behaviour to uoftcoders@gmail.com.
-If you feel that the exec has been violating the Code of Conduct, please email groups.officer@utoronto.ca to report.
+We adhere to a [Code of Conduct](https://github.com/au-oc/main/blob/gh-pages/CODE_OF_CONDUCT.md) and by participating, you agree to also uphold this code.

 -----

 # How You Can Contribute

 ## Leading a Lesson